What Happens If You Don't Pay Car Insurance

 Ask about reinstatement.

 If the grace period has closed, many insurers allow reinstatement within 30 days of cancellation.
-You'll typically pay all overdue premiums, a reinstatement fee and sign a no-loss statement confirming no claims occurred during the gap.
+You'll pay all overdue premiums and a reinstatement fee.
+You'll also need to sign a no-loss statement confirming no claims occurred during the gap.

 4. 4